You can usually find me in front of a computer scheming up a new article to post or building a website for one of my clients.

 I moved back to Tokyo to work at Asia University.
-At AU, I helped coordinate international programs and in particular the Asia University America Program.
-I left AU in 1998, and after a series of jobs teaching, I decided to work for myself.
+At AU, I was part of a team coordinating international programs and in particular the Asia University America Program.
+I left AU in 1998, and after a series of teaching jobs decided to work for myself.

 Starting a company and running a school!

-During the first 10 years after starting the company, I spent most of my time focused on running and teaching in our school.
+During the first ten years after starting the company, I spent most of my time focused on running and teaching in our school.
 We had 100+ students ranging from 4-80 years old.
-My husband was focused on providing support for students who wanted to study abroad.
+My husband focused on providing support for students who wanted to study abroad.
 In 2011, we were selected to host an EducationUSA Advising Center, a program supported by the U.S. Department of State.

-and I are trained advisers and still active with the EducationUSA network in Japan.
-We try to support their efforts whenever possible.
-For example, you can see me posing as an adviser in the video series put out by the U.S. Embassy Tokyo.
+With the switch to virtual advising, we eventually had to give up our role hosting an EducationUSA Advising Center.
+Although we no longer host a center, both my husband and I are trained advisers and try to support the program whenever possible.
+For example, you can see me (with very short hair!) posing as an adviser in the video series put out by the U.S. Embassy Tokyo and EducationUSA.

 Virtually finding my way

-Within a few months of closing our brick and mortar office, I had to make a trip to my husband's hometown in Hiroshima to help care for his parents because Akira was teaching full time at Meiji University and couldn't go himself.
-All I needed was a computer and internet access so I worked from the mountains of Hiroshima for a few weeks.
-Then, less than 6 months later his parents moved to Tokyo so we could provide them with full support.
+Within a few months of closing the brick and mortar office, I had to make a trip to my husband's hometown in Hiroshima to help care for his parents because he was teaching full time at Meiji University and couldn't go himself.
+All I needed was a computer and internet access, so I worked from the mountains of Hiroshima for a few weeks, and that's where my web design business began.
+Then, less than six months later, we moved my in-laws into our home in Tokyo so we could provide them with full support.
 Having a virtual business makes working from home possible.
-Having a reason I must be at home makes it possible to create a virtual business.
-They go hand in hand.
+Having a reason I must be at home forced me to make having a virtual business possible.
+You tell me, chicken or the egg?